mesosphere-backup/dcos-docker/README.md

 $ make help
-all                            Runs a full deploy of DCOS in containers. agent                          Starts the containers for dcos agents. build                          Build the docker image that will be used for the containers. clean                          Stops all containers and removes all generated files for the cluster. clean-containers               Removes and cleans up the master, agent, and installer containers. clean-slice                    Removes and cleanups up the systemd slice for the mesos executor. deploy                         Run the dcos installer with --deploy. genconf                        Run the dcos installer with --genconf. help                           Generate the Makefile help installer                      Starts the container for the dcos installer. ips                            Gets the ips for the currently running containers. master                         Starts the containers for dcos masters. preflight                      Run the dcos installer with --preflight. registry                       Start a docker registry with certs in the mesos master.
+all                            Runs a full deploy of DCOS in containers. agent                          Starts the containers for dcos agents. build-all                      Build the Dockerfiles for all the various distros. build                          Build the docker image that will be used for the containers. clean                          Stops all containers and removes all generated files for the cluster. clean-containers               Removes and cleans up the master, agent, and installer containers. clean-slice                    Removes and cleanups up the systemd slice for the mesos executor. deploy                         Run the dcos installer with --deploy. genconf                        Run the dcos installer with --genconf. generate                       generate the Dockerfiles for all the distros. installer                      Starts the container for the dcos installer. master                         Starts the containers for dcos masters. preflight                      Run the dcos installer with --preflight. registry                       Start a docker registry with certs in the mesos master.